Introduction

 If you’re looking for an opportunity to tap into the empowered, adventurous, BADASS person you THOUGHT booze would help you find, look no further than Backpacking 101.

-Created and led by Your Sober Pal Laura, this all-inclusive 3-day, 2-night course will help you learn new technical, physical, and mental skills to help you feel like a badass in the backcountry and empowered in your booze-free life!
+Created and led by Your Sober Pal Laura, this NEW immersive 3-day, 2-night course will help you learn new technical, physical, and mental skills to help you feel like a badass in the backcountry and empowered in your booze-free life!

 You’ll learn how to adventure overnight in the backcountry; discover the healing power of nature; connect with other sober, adventurous women; and hopefully leave with an exciting new passion!